comp129-spr17/CacheMoney/README.md

 What does that mean?
 Well, I'll show you... (flashbacks to COMP 55)

 1) Right click the project and go to Team.

-2) You will be able to commit, push, pull, and reset the project from within Eclipse! (for those who were fans of this!)
+2) You will be able to commit, push, pull, and reset the project from within Eclipse! (for those who were fans of this!
-*i haven't tested this on other computers yet so this might not work (as of Feb.
-8, 2017)

 <a href="https://zenhub.com"><img src="https://raw.githubusercontent.com/ZenHubIO/support/master/zenhub-badge.png"></a>